jakobyte1024/livehackingtalk-demo/walkthrough/09_whatWouldDefend.md

   name: sidecar
 ```

 The new container will not be deployed properly, since a SigKill will be sent to end that process from the tetragon policy we defined before.
-You cant check that with the following command:
+This can be checked using the following command:

 ```bash
 kubectl get pod -n conduit-app